 Bolshevism has been described as an infectious disease rather than a political creed a disease which spreads like a cancer, eating away the tissue of society until the whole mass disintegrates and falls into corruption … I noticed the same symptoms in a young policeman who was shouting, ‘Let’s have a revolution !’ during the police strike.

 Disturbances among New Zealand troops carried on well into 1920, when many of the men still at Bulford (known to New Zealand Army as the Anzac Camp and unofficially as ‘Sling’) felt they should be going home.
 14 of the New Zealand conscientious objectors, including Mark Briggs and Archibald Baxter, had been housed at this camp and in 1919 significant numbers of the 4,600 of the New Zealand troops still awaiting demobilization at Sling Camp rioted.
-That so-called ‘Monocled Mutineer’, Percy Toplis turned up at the camp that same year could only ever only add to the intrigue.
-And the myths.
+That so-called ‘Monocled Mutineer’, Percy Toplis turned up at the camp that same year could only ever only add to the intrigue, and the myths.

 Grayson, Bottomley & A Mutiny That Never Was

 Personally I’m not committing myself to any one theory.
-Some writers claim that Grayson was working for British Intelligence and others that he was working for the Soviets or the Irish Secret Service.
+Some writers claim that Victor Grayson was working for British Intelligence and others that he was working for the Soviets or the Irish Secret Service.
 He may well have been working for all three of them but as long as police and security records on Grayson remain closed we are unlikely to know either way.
 He was a deeply secretive man and remained a mystery to many of his friends even in his own lifetime.
 That Grayson disappears within a month of Toplis being ambushed and killed in Penrith in 1920 grabbed my attention certainly, but it’s not proof they ever met, or that Toplis took part in the mutiny.
 That said, one of the most frequent visitors to Grayson’s house in the months before he vanished was Horatio Bottomley.
-And herein lies another tale.
+And therein lies another tale.

-Bottomley was the editor of John Bull and regarded as ‘Soldiers’ Friend’ and Bottomley, for for what it’s worth, was in Etaples when the rioting broke out (he had campaigned for better conditions for troops throughout the war).
+Bottomley was the editor of John Bull and highly regarded as ‘Soldiers’ Friend’ and Bottomley, for what it’s worth, was in Etaples when the rioting broke out (he had campaigned for better conditions for troops throughout the war).
 John Fairley and Bill Allision, authors of The Monocled Mutineer go one further than this.
 They allege that Bottomley negotiated with camp officials on behalf of the troops when demands for camp improvements were served to Brigadier Thomson.
-It is a claim backed up by Etaples witness, A.B Newland Senior who says that Bottomley “took an active part in persuading the men to return to duty”.
+It is a claim backed up by Etaples witness, A.B Newland Senior who says that Bottomley ‘took an active part in persuading the men to return to duty’.
 Whether he was given “complete control of the situation”, as some early rumours allege, isn’t known.
 The writers also allege the demands for camp improvements were served by Toplis himself.
 The diary of General Haig shows that Bottomley was in Etaples at the time and he had dinner with him on the 12th September to discuss the morale of the troops.
-Just 12 months after Grayson disappeared, Bottomley was charged with War Bond fraud, spent 10 years in prison and died a penniless man in London 2.
+Just 12 months after Grayson disappeared Bottomley was charged with War Bond fraud, spent 10 years in prison and died a penniless man in London 5.

 On March 6th 1922, just two days before Bottomley was brought to Bow Street Police Court and charged, a letter by A.B Newland was printed in New Zealand’s Otago Daily Times.
-As a volunteer with the Church Army, Newland had witnessed the mutiny first-hand and asked why Lieutenant Colonel Hugh Stewart of the 1st Canterbury Infantry Regiment had failed to mention the event in his official history of the New Zealand War effort that had been published that same year.
+As a volunteer with the Church Army, Newland had witnessed the mutiny first-hand and asked why Lieutenant Colonel Hugh Stewart of the 1st Canterbury Infantry Regiment had failed to mention the mutiny in his official history of the New Zealand War effort that had been published that same year.
 The author of the letter even claimed to have a copy of the execution orders for Jesse Short, an event that was not confirmed officially by the MOD until the 1980s [ read letter ].
 As it turns out, the author of the official history, Hugh Stewart, was Grayson’s commanding officer and had spent the years immediately prior to the war in Russia.
 Newland’s claims were corroborated in a separate account in the Manchester Guardian dated February 1930.
 The Guardian article starts with an incendiary quote from war poet, R.H Mottram, whose book Three Personal Records of War had been published just weeks before:

 The culmination of this period was that occurrence, chiefly disgraceful to writers about the war who appear to be in conspiracy to conceal it, the Mutiny at Etaples.
 All countries engaged in the war had periods of widespread mutiny, a fact which should be noticed and recorded, not hushed up … With the British it occurred … over some rumoured disagreement with the police.
 I never knew the truth and perhaps no one knows it — The Mutiny at Etaples: An Incident of 1917 Fighting Soldiers and Red Caps, Manchester Guardian, February 13 1930.